diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 # Some afterwords

 Unfortunately, I used all the allotted time for this post and could not cover some interesting things that I learnt.
-Initially I wanted to produce a more tutorial-like post but I completely got lost in my ramblings and wrote more than I could handle on the time I had.
+Initially, I wanted to produce a more tutorial-like post but I completely got lost in my ramblings and wrote more than I could handle on the time I had.
 I still hope this can be used as a beginner resource for starting out with the C API.

 I don't particularly like working with Python as a language.
-Nonetheless, working the C API was a really enjoyable experience that shed some lights on how some things works internally in Python and gave me some better tools to appreciate it and its usage.
+Nonetheless, working the C API was a really enjoyable experience that shed some lights on how some things work internally in Python and gave me some better tools to appreciate it and its usage.

 I'd really like to have the chance, later on, to write some interesting extension modules and to find a use-case for the C API.